Terms of Business

 • A donation of the refund to a registered charity.

-Travers & Co.
-Insurances Ltd operates a policy of strict Credit Control and premiums must be paid in full prior to or on the renewal/inception date of the insurance policy, unless otherwise agreed in writing.
+You are under a duty to pay your premium within a reasonable time, or otherwise in accordance with the terms of the contract of insurance.
+We operate a policy of strict Credit Control and premiums must be paid in full prior to or on the renewal/inception date of the insurance policy, unless otherwise agreed in writing.

 Cover instructions by phone, text, email or post in respect of new and/or existing policies cannot be deemed to be in force until such time as verbal or written confirmation has been issued by Travers & Co.
 Insurances Ltd.